 Keep in touch!

 Someday you might miss your friends and family a little too much and feel lonely thinking about home, the streets, your favourite food and the fun you used to have back home.
 When you’re free, spare some time to video call them and try to keep in touch as much as you can, video calling works best against homesickness.
-But it is also advised to not spend too much time on social media since you might miss them even more and feel lonely.
-Spend time and interact with your college friends, roommates and make a lot of friends.
+But it is also advised not to spend too much time on social media since you might miss them even more and feel lonely.
+Spend time interacting with your college friends and roommates and making many friends.

 Make your new space a ‘cosy home’

 Being away from home can make you feel a little lonely, but you have to settle yourself in your new place and make it feel like ‘home’.
-Decorate your new place to bring out the homely vibes, bring your favourite things from home as pieces of memories.
-If you put some effort into revamping your new place, it will definitely feel cosy and put-together, where you can relax during days off.
+Decorate your new place to bring out the homely vibes, and bring your favourite things from home as pieces of memories.
+If you put some effort into revamping your new place, it will feel cosy and put-together, where you can relax during your days off.

 Have faith in yourself.

-Adjusting to a new culture isn’t easy, but you need to have faith in yourself to face challenges head-on.
-Depend on yourself for taking care of your mind, body and health.
-Give yourself some time to understand and accept cultural differences and most importantly have patience and trust the process as they say difficult roads often lead to beautiful destinations.
+Adjusting to a new culture isn’t easy, but you must have faith in yourself to face challenges head-on.
+Depend on yourself to take care of your mind, body and health.
+Give yourself time to understand and accept cultural differences, and most importantly, have patience and trust the process.
+As they say, difficult roads often lead to beautiful destinations.

 Make new friends

-Cut down your screen time and interact more with people around you.
+Cut down your screen time and interact more with the people around you.
 Get off social media, go out and make new friends.
 Attend and participate in social activities and events happening at your university.
-Join social clubs, take pictures with your friends, attend parties and gatherings and make the most out of your free time.
+Join social clubs, take pictures with your friends, attend parties and gatherings and make the most of your free time.